-Our twelve-week apartment face lift is finished.
+Our twelve-week apartment face lift is finished and the new kitchen is complete.
+I love it!

 As an interior designer I was thrilled to see my vision fulfilled – especially in the kitchen.
 The virtual design I posted when the project first began closely resembles the finished result and is a testament to our friend Anne’s work (virtualroompreviews@gmail.com).
 While it’s true that replacing the cabinets would have produced a more dramatic transformation, painting the old ones and preserving the footprint was a major cost-wise tactic and an acceptable compromise.